 Atlas Equity Composite aims at achieving a good rate of current income consistent with the prospects of appreciation in the value of amount invested.
 The composite invests mainly in good quality listed equity securities.
 In selecting equity securities, the composite considers the reputation of the management, liquidity, profitability, dividend record and prospects of earning growth.
 The remaining net assets are invested in Cash and / or near cash instruments which include cash in bank accounts (excluding TDRs), and treasury bills not exceeding 90 days maturity.
 Currently the composite comprises of one portfolio i.e. Atlas Stock Market Fund (ASMF).
-ASMF was launched on November 23, 2004.
-ASMF is an open-end Equity Scheme and has been assigned "3 Star" (1 Year), "3 Star" (3 Year) and "4 Star" (5 Year) ranking by PACRA (As on August 13, 2015).
-ASMF's return since inception stands at 458.17%.
+ASMF was launched on November 23, 2004 as an open-end Equity Scheme.
+ASMF's return since inception stands at 548.54%.
 Particulars of ASMF performance since launch of fund are as below:

-Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, SECP Fee, Federal Excise Duty, Sindh Sales Tax, WWF and other levies).
+Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, fees and expenses related to accounting and registrar services, SECP Fee, Federal Excise Duty, Sindh Sales Tax and other levies).
 Performance data does not include the cost incurred directly by an investor in the form of sales load.